 The Fiji Power 2017 competition winners were Gabby and Ella from Taroona High School in Tasmania.
 They went to Fiji in October to help run a renewable energy program in Fijian Villages, schools and medical centres along with the winning teacher Elizabeth White from St Clare's College in the ACT and her two "runner up" students Alex and Tia.

 We love science and environmental education so much that we share it with classrooms everywhere... like you’ve never experienced it before.
 Students engage with researchers and adventurers through Australian Curriculum aligned online lessons.
-Some will even end up on the ground in Fiji, the Tasmania.
+Some will even end up on the ground in Fiji, flying over Antarctica or stomping around the bush in Tasmania.